gadmm/RFCs/rfcs/interop.md

 chunks one provides to it, e.g. carved out of the reserved address space ([arena.i.extent_hooks](http://jemalloc.net/jemalloc.3.html#arena.i.extent_hooks)).

-# Towards better systems programming in OCaml with out-of-heap allocation

-The current multicore OCaml implementation bans so-called “naked pointers”, pointers to outside the OCaml heap unless they follow drastic restrictions.
-A backwards-incompatible change has been proposed to make way for the new multicore GC in OCaml.
-I argue that out-of-heap pointers are not an anomaly, but are part of a better systems programming future, and I propose to show that the address space reservation technique makes them compatible with the multicore GC.

-This is inspired by @jhjourdan's experiment with a contiguous address space at <https://github.com/ocaml/ocaml/issues/6101>.
-Seven years later, reserving address space to efficiently recognise in-heap pointers (and do even wilder tricks) is standard in garbage collected languages and allocators, and in research about memory management.
-In addition, allowing foreign pointers for interoperability is a standard feature in common systems programming languages.

-As part of my research to make OCaml a better systems programming language, I am planning to revisit this approach.
-I am joined in this exploration by @rmdouglas, who worked in the industry on a project which involved Ancient-like allocation for a shared heap in OCaml and who is interested in this project.
-I explain the current plan below, I would be very thankful if we could get some feedback before we dig further.

-This particular project is recent, although I have been interested in off-heap allocation for a while as part of my research.
-Indeed, I had the occasion to ask a few OCaml devs a few months ago, who gave some reasons as to why the contiguous heap approach would be bad (and so why it was abandoned, I understood).
-But when reading @kayceesrk's et al.'s “Retrofitting parallelism onto OCaml” (https://arxiv.org/abs/2004.11663) three weeks ago, I realised that this technique is already used by the concurrent collector for the minor heap–so it was hard to see which drawbacks there could remain in practice.
-This realisation motivated me to have a second look and learn all about this technique, and to investigate its supposed drawbacks by myself.
-I now believe that the drawbacks are few or non-existent, and I report some of my research below.

-This draft RFC (“Request for comments”) is comprised of two parts:

-- The proposal itself, of a path to keep supporting out-of-heap pointers.
-The reason why I decided to take advantage of the RFC repository is to offer a space for focused discussion with an evolving document that takes feedback into account.
-It is rendered here [TODO; currently at the beginning of the file].

-- Motivations given below and structured as follows:
-  1. Gathered evidence from the practice and the literature
-  2. Interest of out-of-heap allocation in current and future OCaml
-  3. Dispelling common misconceptions about address space reservation

-In particular, please inform us about any elements that we might be missing and that have been used to justify the current "no-naked-pointers" approach, that are not currently available publicly.

-This is part of a project aiming originally for the longer term, but there is an obvious opportunity of _quickening the transition to multicore_ by avoiding the breaking changes brought by the removal of the page table, if we come to a conclusion on the proposed design early enough.
-So please help us determine where the bar is placed.

 ## Gathered evidence from the practice and the literature